1. Home

 Written by Roberta Souza

-An independent audit carried out by Study Center for the Promotion of Debt Auditing (Nepad) points out that the value of the debt of the State of Minas Gerais with the Union, officially released in $ 170 billion, was artificially inflated.
-The analysis, conducted by Sindifisco-MG with support from Affemg and the Citizen Debt Audit, concluded that, if the IPCA + 4% index were applied, the debt would not exceed R$16 billion, according to the EM website.
+An independent audit conducted by the Center for Studies for the Promotion of Debt Audit (Nepad) indicates that the debt value of the State of Minas Gerais with the Union, officially disclosed at R$ 170 billion, was artificially inflated.
+The analysis, conducted by Sindifisco-MG with support from Affemg and Citizen Debt Audit, concluded that if the IPCA + 4% index were applied, the indebtedness would not exceed R$ 16 billion, according to the EM website.

-According to the president of Sindifisco-MG, Matias Bakir Faria, the origin of the debt dates back to contracts signed in 1998, when the State used the indexer IGP-DI plus 7,5% interest per year.
-The index, according to him, was not suitable for internal contracts, being more suitable for dollar-linked negotiations.
-In 1999, with the creation of the IPCA, which officially measured Brazilian inflation, the ideal debt correction should have been reviewed — which did not happen.
+According to the president of Sindifisco-MG, Matias Bakir Faria, the origin of the debt dates back to contracts signed in 1998, when the State used IGP-DI plus 7.5% interest per year as an index.
+The index, according to him, was not suitable for internal contracts, being more appropriate for transactions linked to the dollar.
+In 1999, with the creation of IPCA, which began to officially measure Brazilian inflation, the ideal correction of the debt should have been reviewed — which did not happen.

-Sindifisco-MG criticizes the lack of transparency of the State Treasury
+Sindifisco-MG Criticizes Lack of Transparency from the State Treasury

-During the audit, tax auditors requested access to documents from the Finance Department and the Legislative Assembly, but only received a response from the Court of Auditors.
-“We offered to do the audit, but they didn’t want to.
-Minas Gerais’ debt never had a structural discussion”, said Bakir.
-According to him, Minas Gerais has two main contracts: one for $ 10 billion and another of $ 4,7 billion.
-Despite this, the State has already paid R$47 billion, which makes the announced balance of R$170 billion completely incompatible with reality.
+During the audit, the tax auditors requested access to documents from the Treasury Secretariat and the Legislative Assembly, but only received a response from the Court of Auditors.
+“We offered to conduct the audit, but they did not want to.
+The debt of Minas has never had an structural discussion,” Bakir stated.
+According to him, Minas Gerais has two main contracts: one worth R$ 10 billion and another worth R$ 4.7 billion.
+Despite this, the State has already paid R$ 47 billion, which makes the announced balance of R$ 170 billion completely incompatible with reality.

-The difference in calculations directly impacts the state's finances.
-If the real debt is in fact only R$16 billion, monthly payments would fall from R$400 million to R$40 million, freeing up R$360 million per month.
-Bakir argues that the state government should seek a settlement of accounts with the Union, also considering the credits from the Kandir Law, estimated at more than R$100 billion.
-“It is the role of the Finance Secretary to promote this debate with responsibility and strategic vision,” he concluded.
+The difference in calculations directly impacts the State’s finances.
+If the real debt is indeed only R$ 16 billion, monthly payments would drop from R$ 400 million to R$ 40 million, freeing up R$ 360 million per month.
+Bakir argues that the state government should seek an accounting adjustment with the Union, also considering the credits from the Kandir Law, estimated at over R$ 100 billion.
+“It’s the secretary of the Treasury’s role to promote this debate responsibly and with a strategic vision,” he concluded.

 guest